introduction-to-python-bsuir-2019/PythonHomework/README.md

 positional arguments:
   source         RSS URL

-optional arguments:
+ooptional arguments:
   -h, --help         show this help message and exit --version          Print version info
   --json             Print result as JSON in stdout --verbose          Outputs verbose status messages --limit LIMIT      Limit news topics if this parameter provided --date DATE        Take a date in %Y%m%d format.
-The news from the specified day
+The news from the specified
-                 will be printed out.
+                     day will be printed out.
+  --to-html TO_HTML  Convert news into html and print in stdout.
+Argument
+                     receives the path where new file will be saved.
+  --to-fb2 TO_FB2    Convert news into fb2 and print in stdout.
+Argument
+                     receives the path where new file will be saved.

 </pre>

 ## News caching
 The RSS news are stored in a local storage while reading.
 Local storage is implemented using shelve.
-The cached news are stored by key which consists of date and RSS URL.
+The cached news are dicts with the news itself and its row (html) description which are stored by key.
+Key consists of date and RSS URL.
 The cashed news can be read with optional argument --date.

 ## JSON structure
 <pre>